qri-io/website/content/docs/tutorials/advanced_skylark_transformations.md

 #     17 bytes, 2 entries, 0 errors
 ```

 In our transform we called `qri.set_meta("title", ...)`, but the title hasn't changed, what gives?
 That's because we have _also_ set the `title` in our `dataset.yaml` file.
-The thing to remember is **Settings in a dataset file override tranformations**.
+The thing to remember is **Settings in a dataset file override transformations**.
 This helps make transformation scripts more flexible.
-If later on you re-run this transform but wanted to change the title of the dataset, you can do so without digging into the tranform code.
+If later on you re-run this transform but wanted to change the title of the dataset, you can do so without digging into the transform code.
 This starts to make more sense when transform scripts get a little more complicated.
 Speaking of complicated, let's move on to a new transformation to do something a little more interesting.

 #### 1.3 Deleting a Dataset